-Generally the procedure takes just one visit.
+Generally, the procedure takes just one visit.
 Placing dental sealants can be a very easy process.
-The grooves, or “pits and fissures” of the tooth are prepared using a very small rotating bur in a dental hand piece.
+The grooves, or “pits and fissures” of the tooth are prepared using a very small rotating bur in a dental handpiece.
 The tooth is then cleaned, conditioned, and dried.
-The sealant is then flowed into the grooves of the tooth where it is hardened with a special light.
+The sealant then flows into the grooves of the tooth where it is hardened with a special light.
 All normal activities can occur directly after the appointment.

 How important is brushing and flossing after sealants are applied?

 It is just as important for your child to brush and floss their teeth.
 Sealants are only one part of the defensive plan against tooth decay.